Every request must include your API key. You can send it in two ways:

 kwery_live_andkwery_test_keys for production vs development. - Configure IP allowlists for production keys.

-- Rotate keys periodically — create a new key, migrate services, then revoke the old one.
+- Rotate keys periodically: create a new key, switch services over, then revoke the old one.

 Error responses